zendframework/zend-expressive-authentication-oauth2/docs/book/v1/authorization-server.md

 # Implement an authorization server

-This library provides the basics to implement an authorization server for your application.
+This library provides the basics for implementing an authorization server for your application.

-Since there are authorization flows that require user interaction, your application is expected to provide the middleware to handle this.
+Since there are authorization flows that require user interaction, **your application is expected to provide the middleware to handle this**.

 ## Add the token endpoint

 Adding the token endpoint involves routing to the provided `Zend\Expressive\Authentication\OAuth2\TokenEndpointHandler`.

-This endpoint must accept POST requests.
+This endpoint **MUST** accept `POST` requests.

 For example: